jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 > **IMPORTANT:** Before deploying the Cofense Threat Indicators data connector, have the  Workspace ID and Workspace Primary Key.

 #### Option 1 - Azure Resource Manager (ARM) Template
-Use this method for automated deployment of the Cofence connector.
+Use this method for automated deployment of the Cofense connector.

 1. Go to Microsoft Sentinel -> Data Connectors.
 3. Click on the Cofense Triage Data Connector, connector page will open.